microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 Here is technical review guidance from the Microsoft US Partner Tech Team.

-The solution must contain at least one of these services listed below:
+The solution must contain at least one of the services listed below:

 * API Management
 * App Service